 There’s no Post-Credits Scene.
 Which means you’re allowed to move on to another activity.

 A famous judge makes a small appearance.
 I’ll give you a hint, he’s British and mean.

 Unsolved: A “we are through” cliche is used.
 I hate this overused trope in almost every buddy/romantic comedy film, you know two people will put their differences aside and move on.

 Without giving too much away, how did a henchman managed to survive for years of isolation without food or water?
-In real life, you’ll die without consuming.
+In real life, you’ll die without consuming anything for your stomach.

 The Final Verdict: B, FOR BRILLIANT!

 Scoob is a surprisingly decent animated film.
 I can’t believe WB finally made a legit movie based on a Hanna-Barbera cartoon if you don’t count the 2002 live action Scooby-Doo and it’s sequel “Monsters Unleashed.”
 I hear by declare Scoob as a superb non-direct-to-video animated movie based on the beloved cartoon.
 If you’re a fan of the cartoon or grew up watching it, I highly recommend it for you, your friends and family members.
 I can’t wait for WB to develop more movies based on Hanna-Barbera characters.
 I really want a Scrappy-Doo (not kidding fellas) movie.
 He’s my all time favorite classic cartoon character.
 Scrappy deserves more love, not hate.